CsBigDataHub/working-with-vim/pages/vimwiki.md

 The basic usage is typing `<Leader>ww` to open your index file, one will be created if it does not already exist.

 This can be an instant scratch pad to take whatever notes that you want.
-You can create additional files by insert a links and navigating to it.
+Create additional files by insert links and navigating to them.

 Insert a link by surrounding text with double-brackes, for example `[[LinkText]]`.
 Once a link is created, navigate to the new page by placing your cursor over the word and pressing enter.
 This will open, creating the file if needed, the linked page.